-Compare Star Wars Collection prices across 50+ stores and find the best deal.
+Star Wars Collection is free-to-play — free to download and play, with optional paid editions and DLC compared on this page.
 Developed by Broadsword.
 Published by LucasArts.
 Released on 7/21/2020.
 Available on PC.
 Genres: Massively Multiplayer, RPG, Free To Play.
 Metacritic score: 85/100.

 A bundle of LucasArts Star Wars classics bundled under one roof - old-school action, Jedi combat, and multiplayer modes that still hold up surprisingly well.